enlsg/enlsg.github.io/join.md

 2. Create an account on Telegram, and preferably set a username up!

 3. Join our Enlightened Player Chat at [@enlsg](https://t.me/enlsg){:target="_blank"}!

+4. Introduce yourself in the chat, together with a screenshot of your scanner.
+Do let us know the places you frequently play at (e.g. Bedok and Raffles Place) and someone will get in touch with you real soon!